theon/ensime-atom/README.md

 ## Technical TODO:
 - [x] checkout typescript plugin for hover for type info
+- [x] option to start server detached for ease of debugging: https://nodejs.org/api/child_process.html#child_process_options_detached
+- [ ] seems I can have two clients attached to ensime server accidentaly.
+- [ ] setting for typechecking current file: ask, on save, while typing + delay ms setting
+- [ ] only try start server if no port-file
+- [ ] make sure boostrapping of ensime server works.
+- [ ] add a bottom panel with tabs (one for errors/warnings, one for server log maybe)
-- [ ] put console logging under dev-flag
+- [ ] put console logging under dev-flag or just move to separate log
 - [ ] Isolate swank/lisp - it leaks everywhere
 - [ ] See if we can use code-links for mouse clicks https://atom.io/packages/code-links